apmckinlay/insidesuneido/index.md

 **_gSuneido_**

 Values implement the Value interface (see value.go).
-Like Java, some types are used without wrapping (e.g. strings) but in Go we can define a new type based on a builtin type and support the Value interface.
+Like Java, some types are used without wrapping (e.g. strings) but in Go we can define a new type based on a built in type and support the Value interface.
 Therefore, fewer explicit runtime type checks are required.

 **_suneido.js_**